marcinma/k8s-5days/day2/01_compose/02_python-redis/task.md

 # Load balancing

-- remove (nginx) port forward
 - scale web service to 3 instances
-- execute curl from python to web `docker-compose exec python curl web`
+- execute multiple curls to nginx service from python service
-- see logs for web from docker-compose
+- check all logs
-- see logs directly from docker
+- follow logs only from service with nginx image